pavyamsiri/wing/README.md

 `cargo` can be installed by [`rustup`](https://rustup.rs/) or your system package manager like `brew` (MacOS), `pacman` (Arch), `apt` (Debian) or `winget` (Windows).

-## Usage
+## Webhooks

-Before using `wing` you need to set a couple of environment variables to set the webhook you will be sending the completion message to.
+Discord provides webhooks which are special URLs that allow external applications to automate sending messages.
+To use `wing` you will need one.

+### Getting a webhook

-For example a Discord webhook URL looks something like this:
+You can find out to get a webhook URL [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

+The URL will be in this form

 ```
 https://discord.com/api/webhooks/WEBHOOK_ID/WEBHOOK_TOKEN
 ```

-Then we set the following environment variables
+## Usage

+Before using `wing` you need to set a couple of environment variables to set the webhook you will use.

 - `WING_WEBHOOK_ID`: Set this to the webhook ID.
 - `WING_WEBHOOK_TOKEN`: Set this to the webhook token.